Reality Tours & Travel was founded in 2005 by Chris Way and Krishna Pujari. Krishna told our founding story in 2015 on the TEDx stage

 Reality Tours has undergone a series of changes and expansion over the years.
 In 2011, Reality Tours started offering tours in South Mumbai with the creation of the Local Transport, Market and Night Tours.

 We also made our first move outside of Mumbai with our village tours to Chinchoti.
 In 2013, we added an early morning Bicycle Tour and a Street Food Tour.
-As with the Dharavi Tour, 80% of the profit from all of the Mumbai city tours and village tours support Reality Gives.
+As with the Dharavi Tour, 80% of the profits from all of the Mumbai city tours and village tours support Reality Gives.

-In 2012, we were recognised for our efforts: awarded with the honour of being overall winners at the Responsible Tourism Awards.
+In 2012, we were recognised for our efforts: awarded with the honour of being overall winners at the Virgin Holidays Responsible Tourism Awards.
 The judges encouraged us to expand our model of sustainable development.
 Hence, in 2013, Reality Tours expanded to Rajasthan and Kerala by offering multi-day tours through these two beautiful Indian states.